hwborchers/ctv-optimization/README.md

     Rcpp) of the same `DEoptim()` function.
--   [DEoptimR](https://cran.r-project.org/web/packages/DEoptimR/index.html) provides an implementation of the jDE variant of the differential evolution stochastic algorithm for nonlinear programming problems (It allows to handle constraints in a flexible manner.)
+-   [DEoptimR](https://cran.r-project.org/web/packages/DEoptimR/index.html) provides an implementation of the jDE variant of the differential evolution stochastic algorithm for nonlinear programming problems (It allows handling constraints in a fexible manner.)
 -   The [CEoptim](https://cran.r-project.org/web/packages/CEoptim/index.html) package implements a cross-entropy optimization technique that can be applied to continuous, discrete, mixed, and constrained optimization problems.